isabelandreatta1/Personal-Learning/Java Beginner.md

 		float myFloat = 243.3f; //similar to float char myChar = '@'; //short for characters, use single quotes, unicode boolean myBoolean = true;
-		String myString = "I like to stroke cat's bellies in my spare time" //uses "S" because is a class
+		String myString = "I like to stroke cat's bellies in my spare time"; //uses "S" because is a class

 		byte myByte = 127;